joeylockie/lockiemedia/AI_PROJECT_LOG.md

 │
 ├── tasks.html                      # The main HTML structure for the Task Manager application, including all its modals and UI elements.
 ├── taskService.js                  # Contains all business logic for creating, reading, updating, and deleting tasks in the database.
-├── projectService.js               # Handles all logic related to managing projects, including adding, updating, and deleting them.
 ├── labelService.js                 # Manages logic for labels, such as removing a label's usage from all associated tasks.
 ├── tasks_main.js                   # The main entry point for the Task Manager, initializing all its features and services.
 ├── tasks_form_handlers.js          # Manages the form submission logic for adding and editing tasks.